How to Compute a Moving Sum: Notes on Conventions

-\item Extend the sequence $a_1, \dots$ backwards to negative indexes with values of your choosing, so that the sequence is $a_{i-n+1}, a_{i-n+2}, \dots, a_{-1}, a_{0}, a_1, a_2, \dots$.
-Then the definition of $y_i$ via equation \eqref{1} applies directly.
+\item Extend the sequence $a_1, \dots$ backwards to negative indexes with values of your choosing, so that the sequence is $a_{2-n}, a_{1-n}, \dots, a_{-1}, a_{0}, a_1, a_2, \dots$.
+Then the definition of $y_i$ via equation \eqref{equation:moving-sum} applies directly.

-\item It is of course possible to extend the definition of moving sum to sequences defined on all integer indices, inducing negative indices, and to finitely supported sequences (i.e., non-zero on finitely many indices) or finitely defined sequences (i.e., non-undefined on finitely many indices) sequences. \end{enumerate}
+\item It is of course possible to extend the definition of moving sum to sequences defined on all integer indices, including negative indices, and to finitely supported sequences (i.e., non-zero on finitely many indices) or finitely defined sequences (i.e., defined on finitely many indices) sequences. \end{enumerate}

 However this is done, we can either assume that the $a_i$ is extended somehow to indices $i<1$, or alternatively that we simply drop these terms from the definition.
 We will, however, be primarily interested in how to compute the moving sums $y_1, \dots, y_N$ for some finite value $N.$